madebits/madebits.github.io/r/linux-csman.md

 sudo csman.sh chp secret.bin new-secret.bin -ck -i e ---
 ```

-If you have more than one file using same password, you can make use of sessions to change password of several files at once unattended.
+If you have more than one secret file using same password, you can make use of sessions to change password of several files at once unattended.
 I assume here there are no key files used (if key files are used, pass them using `-kf keyfile`):

 ```bash
 # save old pass in session